 and expr.species()

-are used to create formatted axis labels and chemical formulas.
+functions to create formatted axis labels and chemical formulas.

 Let’s revisit the CO2 dissolution example seen earlier and add two other gases (carbon monoxide and methane).